 We recommend consulting with your VoIP provider to analyze your network configuration.
 Sometimes, the fix could be as simple as a firmware upgrade on select VoIP systems.
 Disabling SIP ALG has little to do with VoIP jitter but is highly recommended.

-Quick story here.
-I was troubleshooting why I could only achieve about half of the gigabit network performance from my ISP.
-After testing everything, it turns out the router’s WAN port simply couldn’t reach 1000 Mbps, despite the advertised hardware specs.
+I was troubleshooting why I could only achieve about half of my ISP’s gigabit network performance.
+After testing everything, it turned out the router’s WAN port simply couldn’t reach 1000 Mbps despite the advertised hardware specs.
 Sometimes, upgrading your router is the fix.

 Once you have lowered jitter, you’ve solved one obstacle to business communication.